meilisearch/specifications/text/0134-stats-api.md

 This specification describes the stats API endpoints.

-Stats routes give extended information and metrics about indexes and the Meilisearch database.
+Stats routes give information and metrics about indexes and the Meilisearch database.

 ## 2. Motivation
 N/A